Aaj Tak fined Rs 1 lakh by broadcasters’ body for telecasting fake tweets on Sushant Singh’s death

 The authority will give the text, date and time of the apology.
 Aaj Tak will have to submit a proof of compliance of telecast of the apology in a compact disc within seven days of telecast.

 The NBSA added that Aaj Tak along with India TV News should apologise for the “egregious violations” of guidelines and in particular for the manner in which the images of Rajput’s body were shown.
-Other news channels like Zee News and News 24 will also have to air apologies in the context of specific programmes aired by the channels.
-It also issued a warning to News Nation and ABP News, according to News Laundry.
+Other news channels like Zee News and News 24 will also have to air apologies in the context of specific programmes and tag lines aired by the channels.
+It also issued a warning to News Nation for showing Rajput’s corpse but let it off after the channel showed remorse and said it would not be repeated.
+ABP Majha was also let off with a warning as the authority noted that the channel did not show close up photos of the actor’s body.

+The authority pulled up Aaj Tak for its “hit-wicket” tagline, used in the form of a question.
+“It appears that the questions are being addressed to Sushant Singh Rajput, who is no more, therefore the taglines are offensive, violate privacy and affect the dignity of the deceased.”

+On “Patna ka Sushant, Mumbai me fail kyu?”
+[Why did Patna’s Sushant fail in Mumbai] tagline run by Zee News, the NSBA observed that it gives the impression that suicide is a failure.
+“There may be various reasons for suicide but the impression created was that a small-town boy committed suicide in a metro city which was his ‘failure’,” it added.

 The NBSA is an autonomous body created by the National Broadcasting Association.
 Rajat Sharma, the editor-in-chief of India TV, is its president and it is chaired by former Supreme Court judge Justice AK Sikri.